OSHA 10 Training: 2026 Complete Guide With State Rules

 What is the OSHA Outreach Training Program?

-The main goal of the OSHA Outreach Training Program isn’t about memorizing complex regulations but about building a culture of safety.
-Since 1971, this program has trained millions of workers.
-After completing the training, you receive an official course completion card from the U.S. Department of Labor, which most people just call an OSHA card.
+The main goal of the OSHA Outreach Training Program is not about memorizing complex regulations but about building a culture of safety.
+Since its creation, this program has provided foundational training to millions of workers across the country.
+After completing the training, you receive an official course completion card from the U.S. Department of Labor, which most people simply call an OSHA card.

-You’ll hear about two main versions of the training: 10 hour and 30 hour.
-It’s important to understand where they fit in the larger picture of workplace safety.
+You will often hear about two main versions of the training, the 10 hour and 30 hour courses.
+It is important to understand where they fit in the larger picture of workplace safety.

 OSHA 10 Hour Course: This is an entry level program.
-It’s designed for the general workforce to provide a basic awareness of common job related safety and health hazards.
+It is designed for the general workforce to provide a basic awareness of common job related safety and health hazards.

 OSHA 30 Hour Course: This is a more comprehensive program intended for supervisors, managers, and anyone with safety responsibilities.
 It covers a wider range of topics in much greater detail.